camunda/camunda-docs/docs/product-manuals/tasklist/deployment/install-and-start.md

 2020-12-09 13:31:41.555  INFO 45899 --- [           main] i.z.t.w.StartupBean                      : Tasklist Version: 0.26.0-alpha2
 ```

-## Access the Tasklist Web Interface
+## Access the Tasklist web interface

 The Tasklist web interface is available at [http://localhost:8080](http://localhost:8080).

 The first screen you'll see is a sign-in page.
 Use the credentials `demo` / `demo` to sign in.

-If you already have some *User Tasks* in Zeebe you can see these on the left panel in the start screen:
+If you already have some user tasks in Zeebe you can see these on the left panel in the start screen:

 ![tasklist-start-screen](../img/tasklist-start-screen_light.png)